opencog/atomspace/examples/pattern-matcher/README.md

 in them, that would have matched up, if aligned properly.

-This inverted search for ungrounded patterns is very useful for building a rule-engine.
+This inverted search for ungrounded patterns is very useful for building a rule engine.
 Given a rule-set, it allows one to figure out very quickly which rules can be chained together.
 Crudely speaking, one can think of the recognizer as being kind-of-like a RETE algorithm.